wyywyy23/task_clustering_batch_simulator/ANNOTATED_BIBLIOGRAPHY.md

 ```

 The above has at most one pending pilot job in the queue.
 The authors talk about "interference" between pilot jobs...
-The "smarts" of the above algorithm are in the submitPilotJob() function.
+The "smarts" of the above algorithm are in the applyGroupingHeuristic() function.

 ```
-submitPilotJob():
+applyGroupingHeuristic():
 	- job_description = groupByLevel()
 	- If the number of consecutive levels is the full DAG height then: